openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 #.
 Optionally, delete the team’s state for the problem.
    This allows the team to submit another response.
    For more information, see :ref:`delete_state`.
-If you follow the instructions on that page and enter the username of a student on a team, the team state will be cleared
+If you follow the instructions on that page and enter the username of a student on a team, the team state will be cleared.

 When you access this learner’s information again by selecting **Manage Team Responses**, instead of the response, you see a note showing the date and time that the submission